AI-sandbox/gnomix/README.md

 ### Advanced Options
 More advanced configuration settings can be found in *config.yaml*.
 They include general settings, simulation settings and model settings.
 More details are given in the file itself.
-This can only be used if training a model from scratch.
-Simply pass the config file's path as the last argument.
+If training a model from scratch you can also pass an alternative config file as the last argument:

 ```
 $ python3 gnomix.py <query_file> <genetic_map_file> <output_basename> <chr_nr> <phase> <reference_file> <sample_map_file> <config_file>
 ```

-If no config is given, the program uses the default.
+If no config is given, the program uses the default (*config.yaml*).
 The config file has advanced training options.
 Some of the parameters are
 - verbose (bool) - verbosity
 - simulation:
   - run: (bool) - whether to run simulation or not